carloswilsonperez/react-samples/README.md

 ## Example 01

-This is a React example using the React-Router module and Redux
+This is a simple React example using React-Router.

 Create React App is divided into two packages: